tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

-The following table displays the costs of the Naive Algorithm together with other four algorithms.
-Full descriptions of these algorithms are given below.
-These algorithms are simply referred to as; Algorithm 1, Algorithm 2, Algorithm 3 and Algorithm 4.
+The following table displays the multiplication cost of the Naive Algorithm together with other four algorithms.
+Full descriptions of these algorithms are given in the [Appendix](#appendix-a).
+These algorithms are simply referred to as; Algorithm 1 or [A1], Algorithm 2 or [A2], Algorithm 3 or [A3]  and Algorithm 4  or [A4].

 <div align="center"><b>Table 1: Comparison of Multiplication Costs </b></div>

 | Vector Size  $n$ | Naive Algorithm [NA] | Algorithm 1 [A1] | Algorithm 2  [A2] | Algorithm 3 [A3] | Algorithm 4 [A4] |Best Algo & Savings % relative to [NA] |
 | :--------------- | -------------------: | ---------------: | ----------------: | ---------------: | ---------------: | --------------------------------------: |